LuisFRL01/netflix-clone/Readme.md

 # Netflix Clone

-Projeto feito de recriar a interface da Netflix para a Digital Innovation One.
+Projeto para recriar a interface da Netflix para a Digital Innovation One.